River Basins of Caquetá, Apaporis, and Putumayo »

 Control and surveillance

-• Support Parques Nacionales Naturales de Colombia (PNNC) and Indigenous authorities in the implementation and enhancement of the control and surveillance strategy by improving control posts and equipment at critical points to protect the landscape from illegal activities
+• Supporting Parques Nacionales Naturales de Colombia (PNNC) and Indigenous authorities in the implementation and enhancement of control and surveillance strategies by improving control posts and equipment at critical points to protect the landscape from illegal activities

-• Remote surveillance through high-resolution satellite data and overflights to detect illegal activities
+• Strengthening remote surveillance through high-resolution satellite data and overflights with environmental authorities to detect illegal activities

 Ecological monitoring

-• Helping Parques Nacionales Naturales de Colombia (PNNC) with setting up a research station in southern Chiribiquete and developing a biological monitoring strategy for Chiribiquete National Park
+• Supporting Parques Nacionales Naturales de Colombia (PNNC) with setting up a research station in southern Chiribiquete National Park and developing a biological ecological monitoring strategy for the park

-• Support the development of monitoring strategies in the protected areas for biodiversity and cultural values together with the indigenous communities in order to facilitate conservation agreements
+• Supporting the development of strategies for monitoring biodiversity with indigenous communities and fostering to facilitate the establishment of conservation agreements

 By playing the video you accept the privacy policy of YouTube.